RafaelSantos025/Bruteforcer/README.md

 ./bruteforce request.txt wordlist. -r -rs "."
 ```

-* Result when using the Recursive Mode with the default separator:
+* How the engine will work when using the Recursive Mode with the default separator:

 ```http
 admin/files